Woman sneaks into Berlin Zoo seal pool for swim

 "People need to respect animal welfare in both the wild but also in captivity," said Doerte von der Reith, spokesperson for the International Fund for Animal Welfare.
 "To intrude into their compound is absolutely irresponsible."

 Gloria and Grania are not yet fully grown.
-Fur seals can vary in size from 1 to 3 meters.
+Fur seals can vary in size from 1 to 3 metres.
 The pair moved to the German capital from Hanover Zoo in 2013.